Terrorism in India: 1996 Lajpat Nagar Blast

-A bomb blast occurred in Lajpat Nagar market in Delhi on 21 May 1996, killing 13 civilians and injuring 39 others.
+A bomb blast occurred in Lajpat Nagar market in Delhi on 21 May 1996, killing 13 civilians and injuring 38 others.
 The blast was followed a day later by the 1996 Dausa blast.
 Six members of the militant organisation Jammu Kashmir Islamic Front were convicted for the blasts.
 A police investigation discovered that the bombers were in close contact with the Pakistani Inter-Services Intelligence.
 In April 2012, the court awarded a death sentence to Mohammed Naushad, Mohammed Ali Bhatt and Mirza Nissar Hussain.
 Javed Ahmed Khan was sentenced to life imprisonment, while Farooq Ahmed Khan and Farida Dar were released by the court, adding that their imprisonment served during the trial was their punishment.
-In November 2012, Delhi High Court acquitted Mohammed Ali Bhatt and Mirza Nissar Hussain, and commuted the death penalty of Mirza Nissar Hussain to life imprisonment.
+In November 2012, the Delhi High Court acquitted Mohammed Ali Bhatt and Mirza Nissar Hussain and commuted the death penalty of Mirza Nissar Hussain to life imprisonment.

 2000 terrorist attack on Red Fort

 2001 Attack on Indian parliament

 Terrorists on 13 December 2001 attacked the Parliament of India, resulting in a 45-minute gun battle in which 9 policemen and parliament staff were killed.
 All five terrorists were also killed by the security forces and were identified as Pakistani nationals.
-The attack took place around 11:40 am (IST), minutes after both Houses of Parliament had adjourned for the day.
+The attack occurred around 11:40 am (IST), minutes after both Houses of Parliament had adjourned for the day.
 The suspected terrorists dressed in commando fatigues entered Parliament in a car through the VIP gate of the building.
 Displaying Parliament and Home Ministry security stickers, the vehicle entered the Parliament premises.
 The terrorists set off massive blasts and used AK-47 rifles, explosives, and grenades for the attack.
 Senior Ministers and over 200 members of parliament were inside the Central Hall of Parliament when the attack took place.
 Security personnel sealed the entire premises, which saved many lives.

 2005 Delhi bombings

-Three explosions went off in the Indian capital of New Delhi on 29 October 2005, which killed more than 60 people and injured at least 200 others.
-The high number of casualties made the bombings the deadliest attack in India in 2005.
-It was followed by 5 bomb blasts on 13 September 2008.
+Three explosions went off in the Indian capital of New Delhi on 29 October 2005, which killed more than 67 people and injured at least 200.
+It was followed by four bomb blasts on 13 September 2008.